 To bring youth who adhere to different beliefs, customs and perspectives together in cooperation

 To build a model of unity through the cooperative efforts of youth

 What We've Achieved

-- Successfully completed seven 1-2 week projects in four countries
+- Successfully completed seven 1-2 week projects in five countries

 - Constructed 10 large mosaic pieces with help from thousands of community members

 - Ongoing project to build a Peace Park in Tela Honduras (2 projects in 2017)

 - Bristol, England - brought together five different religions to construct a mosaic at a mosque